- Arts and Design»

 8. Portable Flower Press

 Make a portable flower press like this to take with you on your nature walk.
 You'll be ahead on drying the flowers and leaves that you want to keep.
-Go to 5 orange potatoes for the tutorial for making this flower press.
+Go to Premeditated Leftovers for the tutorial for making this flower press.

 9. Chestnut Worm